phaze-the-dumb/Phaze-Docs/beatsaber-modding/getting-started.md

 # Setup
 <a id="setup"></a>

-First of all you are going to need to download this template
+First of all you are going to need to download this template and then extract it into a folder called something like `my-new-mod` make sure there are no spaces in the name otherwise this will cause issues with ndk when you try to build your mod